dhermes/golembic/README.md

 Flags:
   -h, --help              help for up-to
-      --revision string   The revision to run migrations up to.
+      --revision string   The revision to run migrations up to

 Global Flags:
-      --dbname string           The database name to use when connecting to PostgreSQL. (default "postgres") --host string             The host to use when connecting to PostgreSQL. (default "localhost") --metadata-table string   The name of the table that stores migration metadata. (default "golembic_migrations") --port string             The port to use when connecting to PostgreSQL. (default "5432") --sql-directory string    Path to a directory containing ".sql" migration files.
+      --dbname string           The database name to use when connecting to PostgreSQL (default "postgres") --host string             The host to use when connecting to PostgreSQL (default "localhost") --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --port string             The port to use when connecting to PostgreSQL (default "5432") --sql-directory string    Path to a directory containing ".sql" migration files.
-      --ssl-mode string         The SSL mode to use when connecting to PostgreSQL.
-      --username string         The username to use when connecting to PostgreSQL.
+      --ssl-mode string         The SSL mode to use when connecting to PostgreSQL --username string         The username to use when connecting to PostgreSQL
 ```

 ## Examples